gdouglas7/zebra-unicorn-app/README.md

 ### Functionality and Stack
 - The functionality of the app is just for to choice which kind of thinking do you identify the most: Zebras or Unicorn.
 - The services were building with Kotlin, Spring boot, Gradle and others libs.
-- The vote-app receive the vote and store on Redis.
+- The vote-app receive the vote and store it on Redis.
 The worker-app read the data from Redis with simple scheduler that run in each 3secs and store it in Postgres.
 The result-app show the ranking result getting it from Postgres.
-- The Redis and Postgres containers are made of official images.
+- The Redis and Postgres containers are building with official images.
-- Interfaces for voting and viewing the result are provided for the Swagger Interface.
+- Interfaces for voting and viewing the result are provided for Swagger Interfaces.

 ### How build and run:
 For run locally we need to run `./gradlew build` in each app folder(vote/worker/result) before run `docker-compose up -d`, or in the root of the projet just run `./run.sh`